Paro Taktsang: Geography

-The monastery is located 10 km to the north of Paro and hangs on a precarious cliff at 3120 m, about 900 m above the Paro valley, on the right side of the Paro Chu (‘chu’ in Bhutanese means ”river or water”).
-The rock slopes run nearly vertical and the monastery buildings are built into the rock face.
-Though it looks formidable, the monastery complex has access from several directions, such as the northwest path through the forest, from the south along the path used by devotees, and from the north (access over the rocky plateau, which is called the “Hundred Thousand Fairies” known as Bumda (hBum-brag).
-A mule track leading to it passes through pine forest that is colorfully festooned with moss and prayer flags.
-On many days, clouds shroud the monastery and give an eerie feeling of remoteness.
+The monastery is located 10 km to the north of Paro and hangs on a precarious cliff at 3120 m, about 900 m above the Paro valley, on the right side of the Paro Chu ('chu' in Bhutanese means "river or water").
+The rock slopes run nearly vertical, and the monastery buildings are built into the rock face.
+Though it looks formidable, the monastery complex has access from several directions, such as the northwest path through the forest, from the south along the path used by devotees, and from the north (access over the rocky plateau, which is called the "Hundred Thousand Fairies" known as Bumda (hBum-brag).
+A mule track leading to it passes through a pine forest that is colorfully festooned with moss and prayer flags.
+On many days, clouds shroud the monastery, giving an eerie sense of remoteness.